 Our Case Studies in Partial Dentures

-This lady had a pre-existing partial, which gave her a poor contour to her lips, an abnormal smile line, and plane of occlusion.
+This patient had a pre existing partial denture, which gave her a poor contour to her lips, an abnormal smile line and plane of occlusion.

 This gentleman had an undetectable set of partials.
 He was very patient and allowed me to do my best effort.
 Many patients are in a hurry, and as a result, there are compromises.
 Partials don’t always have to have visible clasps.